-Desert Healthcare District Resolution #11-05
+Desert Healthcare District Bylaws Article V, section 5.6 Desert Healthcare District Resolution #11-05

 POLICY TITLE: GRANT & MINI GRANT POLICY

 POLICY #OP-05: In accordance with Desert Healthcare District's mission and strategic plan it is the policy of the Desert Healthcare District to provide guidelines for Grants & Mini Grants to provide health and wellness programs/projects for the benefit of the District residents and in alignment with the California Health and Safety Code requirements.
 Each year the Board of Directors will allocate a budget for both grants and mini grants.